aws-solutions-library-samples/guidance-for-medialake-on-aws/assets/docs/MediaLake-Installation-Guide.md

 - **Enable Semantic Search**:
   - Configure your semantic search provider in media lake.
+  - **Embedding Store Selection**: Media lake supports both OpenSearch and S3 Vectors as embedding stores.
+While S3 Vectors offers a cost-effective option, it is still under testing. **For production deployments, OpenSearch is recommended** for enhanced reliability and performance.
   - Add and configure the **Twelve Labs** integration.

 - **Import Processing Pipelines**: